emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

 After installation, each node must be restarted before the plugin becomes visible.

-The Elasticsearch provides two categories of plugins:
+The Kibana provides three categories of plugins:

 - Licenced Plugins - ITRS Log Analytics
 - Core Plugins - it is plugins that are part of the Kibana project.